Understanding Lost Wages in a Personal Injury Case

 To claim unemployment, you must be available to work and looking for a job.
 In the case of lost work because of a personal injury, you’re not available to work.

-However, you may be able to make a claim for disability.
-Also, if losing your job means that you don’t earn enough work credits to qualify for unemployment, you can include lost unemployment as part of your claim for lost wages.
-This is why if you feel you might have a case, it’s important to contact the qualified Las Vegas or Henderson personal injury lawyers at Adam S. Kutner and Associates for a free consultation right away.
+However, you may be able to make a disability claim.
+Also, if losing your job means you don’t earn enough work credits to qualify for unemployment, you can include lost unemployment as part of your claim for lost wages.
+This is why if you feel you might have a case, it’s important to contact the experienced Las Vegas or Henderson personal injury lawyers at Adam S. Kutner, Injury Attorneys, for a free consultation right away.

 Lost income is generally not multiplied for non-economic damages considerations.
 When calculating pain and suffering, you don’t typically multiply your lost wages to arrive at the pain and suffering figure.

 Lost wages are taxable.
 However, it can be complicated since most personal injury settlements aren’t itemized.
-You’ll need to work with your attorney and an accountant to ensure you are following the correct protocol for paying taxes on your injury compensation.
+You’ll need to work with your attorney and an accountant to ensure you follow the correct protocol for paying taxes on your injury compensation.
 Lastly, a strict two-year statute of limitations applies in most cases.
-In some cases, it may be even shorter, meaning it’s important to act fast after an injury to protect your rights to recover.
+Sometimes, it may be even shorter, meaning acting fast after an injury is important to protect your right to recover.

-Although lost wages are a critical part of receiving fair compensation for your losses after an accident, they can be difficult to prove in their entirety.
-The process of proving lost wages is often much more technical and complicated than other types of damages.
-Many injury victims will simply omit lost wages from their claim because of the specific challenges of proving them.
+Although lost wages are a critical part of receiving fair compensation for your losses after an accident, they can be challenging to prove in their entirety.
+Proving lost wages is often much more technical and complicated than other damages.
+Many injury victims will simply omit lost wages from their claims because of the specific challenges of proving them.

-The best way to ensure that you can prove all of the damages in your injury case, including lost wages, is to partner with an experienced Las Vegas personal injury attorney.
-They can help you evaluate your claim and determine how to go about getting the maximum compensation possible.
+The best way to ensure you can prove all the damages in your injury case, including lost wages, is to partner with a skilled Las Vegas personal injury attorney.
+They can help you evaluate your claim and determine how to get the maximum compensation possible.
 They will assist in ensuring you have the documentation necessary to include lost wages in your claim for recovery.
-A skilled lawyer is your best asset in getting the compensation you need to make a full recovery.
+A qualified lawyer is your best asset in getting the compensation you need to make a full recovery.

 Well I heard about Adam Kutner through an associate of mine and I chose to seek him because I heard of him before also, so I thought he would be the best option for me.